Cqsi/qnano/README.md

 QNano is a lightweight 2-qubit quantum circuit simulator and gate compiler written in Rust.

-It's designed for rapid prototyping and provides a straightforward look into state-vector manipulation using complex probability amplitudes.
+It's designed for rapid prototyping and provides a straightforward look into state-vector manipulation.

 ## Key Features
 * **Universal quantum gates:** It can perform any quantum computation possible on two qubits.
 See [supported gates](#supported-gates).